Kazetsukai/onetech/README.md

 View here: https://kazetsukai.github.io/onetech

 Current state:
+- Script for processing objects etc from OneHourOneLife github repo into a consolidated JSON blob, also turns sprites into PNGs
-- Lists items in the world
+- Lists items in the world, along with sprites
-- In need of object consolidation, too many web requests
+- Sprites are in desperate need of proper layout, need to store width and height data on them

 ## Build Setup